• Skip to primary navigation

 Cover leftovers and store them in the fridge in an airtight container for up to four days.
 To reheat, use the microwave or heat in the oven at 350° for 15-20 minutes.

-The easiest way to cut a pineapple
+The easiest way to cut pineapple for Baked Pineapple Casserole

 Begin by slicing off the top and bottom ends.
 Next, stand it on one of the flat ends and use a sharp knife to cut away the outer peel in sections.
 Slice down the middle to halve the pineapple, then halve again.
 Cut out the core at an angle.